cg-dv/exp-3-tier-tf/README.md

 # Express JS 3-Tier Architecture

 This repository is home to a [Terraform](https://www.terraform.io/) configuration that defines a 3-tier architecture running a simple JS app that queries a MySQL database.
+The JS app running on the EC2 web servers in this project is in [this repository](https://github.com/cg-dv/express-js-3-tier).

 ## Diagram